civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

   ![image](https://user-images.githubusercontent.com/252053/193155863-9591b2e2-50a0-4348-8006-7d967239f859.png)
 </details>

 5\.
-Save app.
-The page might return error on saving.
-Still, the data is saved (you can refresh the page and should see the app you just created).
+Save the app.
+The page might return an error on saving.
+Still, the data is saved (you can refresh the page to see the app you just created).

 6\.
-Update `Client ID` variable in your CiviForm deployment.
+Update the `Client ID` variable in your CiviForm deployment.
 AWS deployment: that variable is not exposed in the `civiform_config.sh`.
 Instead it can be found in the AWS Secrets Manager.
-Find secret that ends with `applicant_oidc_client_id` and set it to the Issuer string you used on step 3.
+Find the secret that ends with `applicant_oidc_client_id` and set it to the Issuer string you used on step 3.

 7\.
 Update `civiform_config.sh`:
   * Set `CIVIFORM_APPLICANT_IDP` to `"login-gov"`.